iblue/d3-rails/README.md

 [D3.js](http://github.com/mbostock/d3) is a JavaScript library for manipulating documents based on data.
 D3 helps you bring data to life using HTML, SVG and CSS.

-d3-rails provides D3 for Rails 3.1.
+d3-rails provides D3 for Rails 3.1 and higher.

 ## Version